noodlestrings/magnet-generator-rarbg/readMe.md

 # Download Database
-To download the necessary database (~700MB), use this magnet link:
+To download the necessary database (to the same dir as 'main.py') (~700MB), use this magnet link:

 magnet:?xt=urn:btih:ulfihylx35oldftn7qosmk6hkhsjq5af